JuliaEarth/GeoStats.jl/docs/src/simulation.md

 random processes.
-For the purposes of this documentation, we divide these processes into processes over a known (and fixed) domain, that we call *field processes*, and processes that simulate the domain itself, where the most prominent example is a *point process*.
+For the purposes of this documentation, we divide these processes into processes over a known (and fixed) domain, that we call *field processes*, and processes that simulate the domain itself, where the most prominent example are *point processes*.

 ## Field processes